Years of Experience

 Certifications and Degrees

-In this role, the best-paying skill appears to be Pediatrics; individuals who claim it among their capabilities enjoy a higher median salary of $15.82 per hour.
-Customer Service also popped up often in the survey as an important skill; just under one in five of employees surveyed report using it at work.
-Phlebotomy, Scheduling, and Electronic Medical Records are also desirable skills.
+Employees who count Pediatrics among their skills enjoy higher pay; the median for this group is $15.80 per hour.
+Customer Service also popped up often in the survey as an important skill; nearly one in five of employees surveyed report using it at work.
+Electronic Medical Records, Scheduling, and Phlebotomy were also reported by many survey participants.

 Benefits and Perks